sam-tee/dendrix/README.md

 - user: sets up user account and groups
 - vscode: enables vscode

-- minimal: minimal installs
+- _minimal: minimal installs
-- homelab: collection of modules for home server
+- _server: collection of modules for home server
-- default: collection of modules for desktop Uses
+- _default: collection of modules for desktop uses (no DE)
-- mobile: collection of modules for use with mobile-nixos
+- _mobile: collection of modules for use with mobile-nixos (no DE)
+- _plasma: installs plasma with HM configuration
+- _gnome: installs gnome with HM configuration

 ## Darwin